Khalid-Ali-Farah/02_dice/README.md

 # Dice

-MyCard is a simple app designed to showcase a digital business card.
-It allows users to display their image, name, job title, and contact information easily.
+this app is for rolling virtual dice at the touch of a button.
+Choose your dice type, roll with a tap, and settle any decision or game with ease.
+With realistic animation and offline functionality, Redicrip is the perfect companion for any situation where chance comes into play.

-## MyCard Preview
+## Dice Preview

 ![MyCard Image](dice.png)